About the Product

 In the meantime, we will also start the education process of LUCI to the insurers as we strongly believe LUCI should be accessible and affordable for everyone.

-Today, LUCI is compatible and ready for installation on Permobil M3, M5 and F3 power chairs.
-LUCI will be available for users of Quantum Edge power chairs very soon.
+Today, LUCI is compatible and ready for installation on Permobil M3, M5, F3 and F5 power chairs.
+LUCI will be available for users of Sunrise QUICKIE power chairs very soon.

 Our team is hard at work to make LUCI available for all power wheelchairs.
 If you use a different model of power wheelchair, please sign up to our mailing list, and we will inform you when LUCI is available for your make and model of chair.
 And, if you’d like, let us know which model you’d like to see us work on next.